This is just a quick article to show you how to create a desktop shortcut to always run PowerShell as admin on Mac OS.

 Create a text file with the following contents using TextEdit (in plain text):

 #!/bin/bash sudo pwsh

-- Now open the Terminal app and run the following command (please replace the file path with where you have placed your file):
+Now open the Terminal app and run the following commands (please replace the file path with where you have placed your file):